VSU-AndroidProject/FirstSteps/README.md

 Milestone 1 - Trojan Order (Unit 7)

 Description:
 This application will allow users to search through the interface of the campus post office.
 This application will allow users to see the progress of their current ordered packages.
 The user will see an overview of the tracking of their package and will recieve a notification when the package is ready for pickup.
+If the user selected their package for delivery to their dorm room; it will show preferred delivery time.
 App Evaluation:
 Category: Application for Campus Post Office
 Mobile: Our app allows the user to interact with the campus post office on the web using location, and real-time processing.